-This white wooden building anchoring Mount Pleasant's Historic District on the Cooper River is three-in-one—an excellent restaurant, a neighborly tavern, and a cozy inn, the last of which is set at the top of a high staircase and has rooms with hardwood floors and reproduction furnishings that will remind you of Cape Cod.
+This white wooden building anchoring Mount Pleasant's Historic District is three-in-one—an excellent restaurant, a neighborly tavern, and a cozy inn set at the top of a high staircase.
+It has six quaint, well-appointed rooms with hardwood floors and reproduction furnishings that will remind you of Cape Cod.
 The dark-wood furnishings feel right at home in a building with roots in the 1880s.
-The food is wonderful, from the pastries at breakfast to the dinners
+The food is wonderful, from the pastries at breakfast to the dinners downstairs

-downstairs in the Southern bistro.
-On Sunday you can order off the brunch menu.
-Staying in this charming, tree-lined village, you're within walking distance of Charleston Harbor and the nearby fishing community.
-Browse the shops along Pitt Street, including Out of Hand (great for gifts) and the pharmacy, where you can get a real fountain drink.
+in the Southern bistro.
+On Sunday you can order from the brunch menu.
+Staying in this charming, tree-lined village, you're within walking distance of Charleston Harbor and the nearby fishing community (and waterfront seafood restaurants) of Shem Creek.
+Browse the shops along Pitt Street.